API#

 In addition to declaring a schema (which is intended to be language agnostic),

-offers a python API for working with
+useq-schema offers a python API for working with

-and MDAEvent
+MDASequence and MDAEvent objects.

 MDASequence